Don’t pay olive bar prices when you can make your own delicious Marinated Olives quickly and inexpensively at home!

 - 1/2 cup good quality extra virgin olive oil

 - 1 bay leaf

-- 1 tablespoon fresh rosemary (or 1 teaspoon dried)
+- 1 tablespoon of fresh rosemary, chopped (or 1 teaspoon dried)

 - zest from one lemon